astronomer/docs/astro/cli/configure-cli.md

     tar -xvzf .\astrocli.tar.gz
     ```

-3. Save `astro.exe` in a secure location on your machine and add its filepath in the Windows PATH environment variable.
+3. Save `astro.exe` in a secure location on your machine and add its filepath as a Windows PATH environment variable.
 For more information about configuring the PATH environment variable, read [Java documentation](https://www.java.com/en/download/help/path.html).

 </TabItem>